Q Can a EASA Flight Instructor with the privilege to instruct for the LAPL(A) instruct for the NPPL?

-A You may fly microlights without any further training or testing within the privileges of your CAA or JAA issued PPL (A) if you have a current SEP rating.
-You are advised to take conversion training with an instructor.
-You cannot use microlight flying hours towards the maintenance of the SEP rating.
-If your SEP rating lapses and you wish to continue to fly microlights you should apply for a NPPL with a microlight rating attached.
+A You may fly microlights using your CAA national or EASA PPL (A) if you have a current SEP rating.
+You are required to complete differences training with an instructor.
+Note that you cannot use microlight flying hours towards the maintenance of the SEP rating.
+If your SEP rating lapses and you wish to continue to fly microlights you should apply for a NPPL with a microlight class rating attached.
 The requirements are given in the cross credit document on this site.

 The SSEA and SLMG Class Ratings do not entitle the holder to fly microlights.
 If you only hold a NPPL with a SSEA or SLMG Class Rating you must add a Microlight Class Rating if you want to fly microlights.
 Hours flown in any Class can be used towards maintaining other NPPL Class Ratings.